matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 // then init Wallet, passing just created Ethereum Signer and ZkSync Provider wallet, err := zksync2.NewWallet(ethereumSigner, zkSyncProvider)

-// init default RPC client to Ethereum node (Goerli network in case of ZkSync2 testnet) ethRpc, err := rpc.Dial("https://goerli.infura.io/v3/<your_infura_node_id>")
+// init default RPC client to Ethereum node (Goerli network in case of ZkSync2 Era Testnet) ethRpc, err := rpc.Dial("https://goerli.infura.io/v3/<your_infura_node_id>")

 // and use it to create Ethereum Provider by Wallet